KoPintar/backend/README.md

 # Backend For KoPintar Application
 This is a backend for KoPintar application.
-This backend is built using Node.js and Express.js.
+This backend is built using Express.JS and PostgreSQL.
 This backend is used to handle all the requests from the frontend and interact with the database.

 ## Installation
 1. Clone this repository